-I live and write on the lands of the Wurundjeri people of the Kulin nations
+I live and write on the lands of the Erawirrung people

 I was raised on the lands of the Kaurna people